csharp-stateless

 State machines are a modeling methodology that is suitable for solving certain types of problems.

-Stateless provides all the features we usually need to generate state machines.
+Stateless provides all the functionalities we typically need to generate state machines.

 • Generic states and triggers